Total Drama

 Total Drama has developed a cult following and spawned a franchise.
-A spin-off series, Total Drama Presents: The Ridonculous Race premiered on September 7, 2015.
-A second spin-off series, Total DramaRama, premiered on September 1, 2018 in the U.S., and on October 7, 2018, in Canada.
+A spin-off series, Total Drama Presents: The Ridonculous Race, premiered on September 7, 2015.
+A second spin-off series, Total DramaRama, premiered on September 1, 2018, in the U.S., and on October 7, 2018, in Canada.

-On February 17, 2021, it was announced that a revival of Total Drama had been greenlit, with two new seasons being produced for Cartoon Network and HBO Max in the United States, and CBBC in the United Kingdom.
+It was announced on February 17, 2021 that a revival of Total Drama had been greenlit, with two new seasons being produced for Cartoon Network and HBO Max in the United States, Cartoon Network in Canada, and CBBC in the United Kingdom.
+The first part came out in Italy on April 8, 2023, with the original English version being available on Discovery+ in the region, and will later see an international extension.
+Despite being announced as two seasons, the revival was later revealed in the end credits to be one season, similar to the fifth season.

 Production

-Total Drama was developed and produced by Fresh TV, in participation with Teletoon, Cartoon Network, and the British Broadcasting Corporation (BBC), and distributed by Cake Entertainment.
-The series was funded in part by the Canada Media Fund (formerly the Canadian Television Fund), and the Canadian Film or Video Production Tax Credit.
-The first season was funded by Xenophile Media, Bell Broadcast and New Media Fund.
-The series, primarily targeted at tweens and teenagers, was animated at Elliott Animation and directed by Todd Kauffman and Mark Thornton of Neptoon Studios.
-The creators, Tom McGillis and Jennifer Pertsch, studied what teenagers liked and disliked about reality television shows in the writing process.

-McGillis says they used a "countrywide online research project" to determine this demographic's likes.
-Fresh TV partners McGillis, Pertsch, Elliott and Irving produced the series.
+Tom McGillis says they used a "countrywide online research project" to determine this demographic's likes.
+Fresh TV partners McGillis, Jennifer Pertsch, George Elliott and Brian Irving produced the series.
 The budget for the first season was US$8,000,000.
 It was animated in Flash, at Elliott Animation's studio in Toronto.

 Every cast and crew member on Total Drama had to sign a confidentiality agreement not to disclose who the winner was.
-All the characters were designed by Kauffman.
+All the characters were designed by Todd Kauffman, who previously designed characters for shows such as Bob and Margaret and Yin Yang Yo!.
 An early name for the series was Camp TV when the series first started production in 2006.